 Business banking customers, large and small, should speak to their relationship manager or call 1300 236 344.

-Support measures will be in place from Friday 27 March.
+Support measures have been in place since Friday 27 March.
 These include:

 - Decrease variable interest small business loan rates by 0.25%p.a.